AndyYangjd/spectrum/readme.txt

-7		sizeDft				cv::size2i	the size of expadding the image for DFT 8		dftFile				cv::Mat			conserve values after srcFile's DFT and IDFT 9 	ReIm		vector<cv::Mat>		save the real and imaginary part after srcFile's DFT and IDFT 10	AmpPha	vector<cv::Mat>		get the amplitude and phase values 11	srcRect				cv::Rect		the Rect of srcFile
+7		sizeDft				cv::size2i	the size of expadding the image for DFT 8		dftFile				cv::Mat			conserve values after srcFile's DFT and IDFT 9 	ReIm		vector<cv::Mat>		save the real and imaginary part after srcFile's DFT and IDFT 10	amp,pha				cv::Mat			get the amplitude and phase values

+// inline private functions:
-functions for initializing(default constration): num	functionName		comment
+num	functionName		comment
+(for initializing:)
 1		loadImg				read,convert the image to grayscale,then load to srcFile, type is CV_8UC1
 2		getSize				get image's size and save to sizeSrc

-functions for DFT and IDFT:
+(for DFT and IDFT:)
-num	functionName		comment
 3		expadSize				get the expadding size and save to sizeDft 4		convtF					convert the srcFile type(CV_8UC1) to CV_32FC1,should not damage the srcFile 5		copyExpad				expad the copySrcFile to dftFile